cosmicjs/blocks/README.md

 # Cosmic Next Template

 Beautifully designed template built with Next.js, Shadcn UI, Tailwind CSS.
 Use it as a starter for your Cosmic websites and apps.
-Extension ready.
+Use it as a [Cosmic extension](https://www.cosmicjs.com/docs/dashboard/buckets#extensions) starter.

 ## Usage